Bhuvanani14/goodcity/README.md

 <<<<<<< HEAD
 # Good City - Civic Issue Reporting & Tracking Application

 A comprehensive web application for Indian citizens to report and track civic issues in their cities, with role-based access for both citizens and municipal administrators.
+Now deployed on Netlify with serverless functions!

 ## Features

 ### 🏙️ Core Features
 - **Issue Reporting**: Indian citizens can report various civic issues with photos and location data
 - **Real-time Tracking**: Track issue status from submission to resolution by municipal authorities
 - **Role-based Access**: Separate interfaces for citizens and municipal administrators
 - **AI Chatbot**: Interactive assistant for issue guidance and status queries with India-specific responses
 - **Priority System**: Color-coded priority levels (low, moderate, urgent) based on Indian municipal standards